IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/pipeline.md

 • After we modified the column header inn notepad from SvcName to the property, Name, Stop-service was able to use the parameter -name as a match and the command ran.
-Thanks for watching as we’ll see you in the next lecture.